3d-partons/partons/doc/markdown/index_documentation.md

 # How to use PARTONS {#mainpage_howtouse}

 At this point you should have your own version of %PARTONS available and ready to be used.
-We provide two methods of using %PARTONS: by executing _scenarios_ encoded in simple XML files, or by using %PARTONS library and the corresponding headers to write your own stand-alone program.
-The first way allows to use %PARTONS without writing a line of code and rebuilding the project, while the second way is suitable for the most complex tasks.
+We provide two ways of using %PARTONS: by executing _scenarios_ encoded in simple XML files, or by using %PARTONS library and the corresponding headers to write your own stand-alone program.
+The first way allows to use %PARTONS without writing a line of code in C++ and rebuilding the project, while the second way is suitable for the most complex tasks.

 [Quick guide](@ref quick)